Abudo89/quran-repo/README.md

 # Quran surahs lists
-The 114 surahs of the holy quran in json file
+The 114 surahs of the holy quran in json file!